MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ## Conclusion

 This tutorial walked you through creating a single component dapp using Vite, some basics of interacting with MetaMask and its API, and managing state locally.

 You can see the [source code](https://github.com/MetaMask/react-dapp-tutorial/tree/local-state-final) for the final state of this dapp tutorial.

-To bring this functionality to a dapp with more than one component subscribing to its state, you must use [React's Context API](https://react.dev/reference/react/useContext) to manage the state globally and ensure that any component in your dapp can be aware and conditionally render or display information about your MetaMask wallet.
+The next tutorial will walk you through adding more than one component and working with global state, you will use [React's Context API](https://react.dev/reference/react/useContext) to manage the state globally and ensure that any component in your dapp can be aware and conditionally render or display information about your MetaMask wallet.
-The sequel to this tutorial, which is coming soon, will walk you through this.